jakemarsh/JMImageCache/README.markdown

 	UIImage *catsRule = [_imageCache imageForURL:@"http://lolcats.com/DogsDrool.png"];

+imageForURL: will return either or a UIImage object, or nil.
+If it returns nil, then that means the image needs to be downloaded.

 If the image needs to be downloaded, you'll be notified via a callback to the imageCacheDelegate

 	- (void) cache:(JMImageCache *)c didDownloadImage:(UIImage *)i forURL:(NSString *)url {